 Will there be more P-EBT benefits?

-Benefits for February through the end of the school year may be issued every other month if your school continues to have limited in-person learning.
+Benefits for February through summer may be issued every other month if your school continues to have limited in-person learning.
 Future school year Pandemic EBT benefits are unknown.
 Make sure to keep your card for potential future benefits.
 Please visit www.dshs.wa.gov/pebt for additional details.